myanar7/Babify/README.md

 ## Getting Started

-Please Use Provider To Manage Business Logics
+Please Use Provider To Manage Business Logics.